mmomtchev/Forez/README.md

 It shall be noted that all three sources say that Ascalon was fortified the same way that Richard of England had previously built it.
 The slight disrepancy can certainly be considered to be a classical problem of who did the most work, as the crusades were often a competition for glory between their participants.

 In all cases, there are no direct mentions of Guy of Forez as being present during the construction work in Ascalon - even if it is probable.
 Thus, it is very difficult to date the depart of Guy IV from the Holy Land - everything that is certain is that it happened after Thibault IV and most other French knights departed in September 1240 ([1], page 175).
-We also know that at least some French knights were still present on October 8 1240.
+We also know that at least some French knights were still present on when Richard of Cornwall arrived.

+When it comes to the exact dates of arrival and departure of Richard of Corwnall, Janeth Shirley gives October 8 1240 and May 3 1241 ([3], Rothelin, cahpter 26 1240).
+However this seems to be her own estimation as there are no exact dates in the original manuscript.

+Matthew Paris in his Chronica Majora confirms that Richard of Corwnwall arrived after Thibault had left but gives Michaelmas Day 1240 as his date of arrive - this would be September 29 ([21], page 308).
+He also states that he leaves from the Holy Land on the Festival of the Finding of the Holy Cross - August 18 - and he arrives in Trapani, Sicily on Saint John the Baptist day - September 8 ([21], page 366).
+This interesting as it gives another, real, estimation of the sea travel times of the era.

+The reason for the huge disrepancy between Rothelin and Chronica Majora are not very clear.

-The last crusaders to leave from Ascalon - and the Holy Land - were Duke Hugues IV of Burgundy and Earl Richard of Cornwall - and this happened on May 3 1241 ([3], Rothelin, chapter 36, 1240).
+The last crusaders to leave from Ascalon - and the Holy Land - were Duke Hugues IV of Burgundy and Earl Richard of Cornwall.

+What is also worth noting is that Richard of Corwnall stay in Ascalon is very detailed in Chronica Majora and it mentions a number of French knights ([21], pages 362-368).
+Guy IV is not one them and it is very likely that he would have been mentioned if he was at Ascalon.
+After Thibault's departure for France, he is one of the most senior leaders left.

-This mean that Guy IV of Forez departed after September 1240 but no later than May 3 1241.
+This mean that Guy IV of Forez departed after September 1240 but could have left anytime before his will in Apulia dated August 10 1241.

 #### Guy of Acre